5 Quiet Villages in Europe Perfect for Slow Travel

 Accommodation is simple but welcoming.
 Pension Gimmelwald offers balconies with jaw-dropping views of the Lauterbrunnen Valley, while the Mountain Hostel is a budget-friendly option with a warm, communal atmosphere.
 If you want complete privacy, you can rent a self-catering chalet and stock up on local cheese, cured meats, and fresh bread from Mürren or Lauterbrunnen.

-Monsanto, Portugal: A Unique Stone Village Away from the Crowds
+Monsanto, Portugal: A Stone Village Built Into the Hillside

 If there’s one village in Portugal that makes you pause and just stare, it’s Monsanto.
 Built directly into (and sometimes under) massive granite boulders, this medieval settlement looks like it grew out of the rocks themselves.
 It’s often called “the most Portuguese village in Portugal,” but that doesn’t really capture how unique it feels when you’re here in person.